Kids Vegetable kitchen Garden

 C for Cucumber and So Much More

-Cucumbers love to hide!
+Cucumber was the first thing we harvested on our kitchen garden.
+Cucumbers love to hide inside leaves!
 My daughter became a garden detective, peeking under leaves and whispering, “Found one!”

-My daughter found a curved cucumber and squealed, “Amma, I got a C cucumber!”
+She found a curved cucumber and squealed, “Amma, I got a C-shaped cucumber!”

 I smiled and said, “Yes, and C is for Cucumber too!” — a sweet little learning moment in the garden.